Samw662/Samw662/README.md

 ### :smiling_face_with_three_hearts: Support me

-I try to reply to everyone.
-I love helping people
-You can use any of my tools or projects for free.
-If you need help or want to develop with me, contact me. 😁
+If you consider me or if you need to contact me so go ahead, I'm always available and will be enchanted of helping you.

 ###